The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 The Miami Heat slowly chipped into the lead but the Spurs were still up by three with not much time remaining in the game.
 LeBron James attempts a three that misses.
 Chris Bosh rebounds the ball and hands it over to Ray Allen.
 Ray shoots the three and ties the game with five seconds remaining.

 The Spurs do not have timeouts left and Tony Parker misses the potential game winner.

 The Spurs lose in overtime and lose again two nights later.

 Nick Anderson Missed Free Throws

-Nick Anderson was the first ever draft pick of the Orlando Magic.
-He was a good selection too as he became one of the premiere marksmen in the league.
+Nick Anderson was the first-ever draft pick of the Orlando Magic.
+He was a good selection too as he became one of the premier marksmen in the league.
 Nick was the first building block in what would be a powerful Orlando Magic team.

 The stage was set and it seems that Orlando might actually pull it off.
 They had home court advantage, led by twenty points and were still leading by three points with 10.5 seconds left in regulation.
 Nick Anderson was then fouled and could seal the deal with one free throw.

 Nick was a 70% free throw shooter so it was more than probable he would at least hit one of two.
 Nick ended up missing both.
 He fortunately came up with a rebound and was fouled again.
 He shot two more free throws and missed both again.

 Anderson's struggles at the free throw line would do in the Magic as Kenny smith hit a clutch three-pointer on the other end and the Rockets would end up winning in overtime.